 A comprehensive third-party vendor management program consists of several key components.
 When you implement and maintain a program with the four elements listed below, you’ll reduce third-party risk from initial vendor selection to ongoing oversight.

 Regulators have defined different types of third-party risk.
 These are Strategic, Compliance, Reputation, Operational, Transaction, and Credit risk.
-Basically, you need a risk evaluation process to ensure that the proposed relationship type is consistent with your strategic planning and overall business strategy.
+Basically, you need a risk evaluation process to ensure that the proposed business relationship type is consistent with your strategic planning and overall business strategy.

 The Risk Assessment also allows you to demonstrate your internal knowledge of the practices and controls required to manage the proposed type of vendor.
 Additionally, it ensures an understanding of the risks and rewards of using this type of vendor and should drive the level of Due Diligence resources required along with the Minimum Standards Document.

 A robust scorecard-driven due diligence process includes examination of all information available by a centralized team (e.g., Legal, Compliance, Vendor Management, Risk, etc.).
 It also includes support from key business line stakeholders.
-Due Diligence includes analysis of the following:
+Due diligence includes analysis of the following:

 Elements in MSAs or SOWs:

-Also, incorporating specific service level agreements based on the vendor type allows for enforceable consequences including compliance and/or performance-based termination.
+Also, incorporating specific service level agreements based on the vendor type allows for enforceable consequences including compliance or performance-based termination.
 Contract terms should be primarily standardized across business lines in the MSA with room for flexibility and more specific details in the SOW.

 Comprehensive monitoring within your third-party vendor management compliance program ensures adherence to regulatory compliance and customer experience standards.
 Make sure to perform quarterly reviews with a scorecard that is risk-based.
 Programs include frequent account reconciliations, targeted transaction testing, and process reviews for identification of issues and assignment of action plans as needed.